November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 • Services and managers that coordinate state

-Classes are the foundation of many object-oriented patterns.
-Inheritance and polymorphism make it easier to model complex relationships and behaviours.
+Classes support many object-oriented patterns.
+Inheritance and polymorphism make it easier to model complex relationships and behavior.

 Decision checklist: struct vs class